 - About 73 percent of beach goers enter the water.
 (Journal of Water and Health)

 Ocean Creature Truths

 If you’re lucky, you may have seen some dolphins in the distance or some birds flying overhead.
+You may also have a chance to go shrimping if you’re visiting during the right season.
 Below are just a few things to learn about our seafaring neighbors.